akruszewski/gibl/manuscript/chapter3.md

    '()))
 ```

 Next, we have a procedure for signing a transaction.
-It is similar to one of the procedures we wrote earlier where we used hashing, in that we get all bytes from the structure and merge them together.
+It is similar to one of the procedures we wrote earlier where we used hashing, in that we get all bytes from the structure and merge them.
 However, in this case we will be using digital signatures.

 To create a digital signature, we use a hashing function (in this case, it is using the SHA algorithm).
 The private key is then used to encrypt the produced hash.
 The encrypted hash will represent our digital signature.